RaynerG/nvidia-nano/README.md

 # Configuration

-Firstly, remove un-needed LibreOffice, which is not required for deep learning:
+Optionally, remove un-needed LibreOffice, which is not required for deep learning:
 ```
 sudo apt-get purge libreoffice*
 sudo apt-get clean